 I’ve wanted Fulani earrings since 2011.
 Finally, I found these rare finds from Mali and put them on as soon as I bought them.
 They’re a dream come true.
 Price: $20

 These two necessities speak for themselves.
 I haven’t used Shea Butter in my hair since 2014, so this is a real treat and my hair loves it.
 As for the black soap, I am hoping it performs miracles on my dark spots. ($3-$5)

 - My Vision Board Party

 I think having a Vision Board party in January set the tone for an amazing year.
-I still get comments from my friends saying their vision boards helped them check off goals on their list that they probably wouldn’t of done without the help of their boards reminding them.
+I still get comments from my friends saying their vision boards helped them check off goals on their list that they probably wouldn’t have done without the help of their boards reminding them.
 My board is still something that empowers me when I look at it.
-I am encouraged to remain strong willed and grounded.
+I am encouraged to remain strong-willed and grounded.

 That glitch fare on Christmas day last year allowed me to go to Dubai for only $200.
 What a blessing that was.
 Dubai’s desert was probably my favorite part.
 That vast landscape of beautiful sand and horizon is something that will forever be embedded in my heart.